The Surveyor

 to the House of the Father, and been turned back,

-and given our meat as condolence
+and given our meat as condolence, he says,

 and then the child asks why the mother is causeless.